akselsio/blog/_posts/2016-12-19-raspberry-pi-email-notification.md

 <br />
 - Require Imap, to create the connection to our mailbox. <br />
 config to retrieve our variables previously set in default.json. <br />
-blink module from gpio-misc to make the led.. blink, you've guessed.
+blink module from gpio-misc to make the LED.. blink, you've guessed.

 {% highlight js %}
 var Imap = require('imap');